 Mystical figures have done some wild things.
 And there lies the problem.
 Psychokinesis is thought of by most people as a paranormal happening, not as a scientifically measurable ability.
 Despite over a century of research, it still remains firmly planted in the realm of parapsychology.

-After a few years he had conducted over half a million dice throws, and had sufficiently reviewed his data to publish a paper on his finding in 1943.
-Rhine concluded that there was likely a psychokinetic affect present in at least some of the cases.
+After a few years, he had conducted over half a million dice throws, and had sufficiently reviewed his data to publish a paper on his finding in 1943.
+Rhine concluded that there was likely a psychokinetic effect present in at least some of the cases.

-Later in the 1970s German researcher Helmut Schmidt would perform similar experiments, putting psychokinesis to the test using random number generators.
-Schmidt, too, decided his subjects were exerting at least some affect over the outcome of the numbers, suggesting a 1-2 % success rate beyond chance alone.
+In the 1970s, German researcher Helmut Schmidt would perform similar experiments, putting psychokinesis to the test using random number generators.
+Schmidt, too, decided his subjects were exerting at least some effect over the outcome of the numbers, suggesting a 1-2 % success rate beyond chance alone.

 So what would it take to prove to mainstream science that psychokinesis is real?
 Probably it would mean that one indisputable “wow” case that floors everyone.
 It would mean evidence that is so obvious that it can’t be challenged.

 Well, here are some of the most compelling cases we’ve got (so far) of people who allegedly use or have used telekinesis and psychokinesis.

 - Matthew Manning: Having shown an aptitude for automatic writing, Manning also seems to have the ability to affect physical objects.
-Like Geller he’s alledged to bend metal as well as influence the workings of electrical and mechanical devices.
+Like Geller, he’s alleged to bend metal as well as influence the workings of electrical and mechanical devices.

 - Ted Serios: Serios became famous for his alleged ability to transfer mental images onto photographic film while intoxicated.
 Called thoughtography, this ability was heavily debunked by researchers at the time, and Serios had difficultly reproducing his efforts in a sober state.

 - Tibetan Monks: Some monks in Tibet have the ability to don a wet sheet in freezing cold weather and dry it by using the power of meditation to raise their body temperature.
-This is perhaps the most interesting example, as it is biologically plausible.
 In some cases, the monks are able to raise their body temperatures to the point where steam comes off the sheets.

 - Martin Caidin: Caidin was a distinguished aeronautics writer when he began to delve into the world of telekinesis.
 He claimed to be able to move a psi wheel (a device designed to test telekinetic powers) at will.